Our work in Zimbabwe

 Zimbabwe ranks 206 out of 230 in GDP per capita and, according to UNESCO, 91 out of 153 in literacy worldwide.
 But with one of the best farming climates on Earth, the sky is the limit for this country of 16 million.

-Thanks to majority-funding from the Swedish Postcode Lottery, Hand in Hand is helping Zimbabwe by reaching out to thousands of smallholder farmers – the backbone of this erstwhile breadbasket of Africa – with our package of business and skills training, access to microcredit and links to larger markets.
-At the same time, we’re directly targeting youth – a necessity in this fast-growing country, where some 80 percent of the population is younger than 35.
+Thanks to majority-funding from the Swedish Postcode Lottery, Hand in Hand is helping Zimbabwe by reaching out to thousands of women smallholder farmers – the backbone of this erstwhile breadbasket of Africa – with our package of business and skills training, access to microcredit and links to larger markets.
+At the same time, we’re directly targeting young women – a necessity in this fast-growing country, where some 80 percent of the population is younger than 35.

 Members trained: 14,880